Skip to main content

 Eligibility for the Powe Awards is open to full-time assistant professors at ORAU member institutions within two years of their tenure track appointment at the time of application.
 If there is a question about eligibility, your ORAU Councilor makes the final determination.
 Only two nominations are allowed per institution.

-Research must fall within one of these seven disciplines:
+Research must fall within one of these five disciplines:

 • Engineering and Applied Science